-“to create an environmentally efficient and sustainable greenhouse which can be funded after inception by the revenue generated from the selling of seeds, flowers for Mother’s day, organic vegetables, and herbs.
-A greenhouse gives the capability to grow and produce outside of the normal growing season, so it would be a year-round enterprise.
-This committee has already built a school garden from the ground up; we are now looking to expand the seasonal benefits of a garden to a greenhouse which produces year-round… The students of today are the environmental stewards of the future, and by instilling a love and understanding of the life cycle, we are nurturing a group of environmentally-responsible young students who will be the decision-makers of the next generation.”
+“to create an environmentally efficient and sustainable greenhouse that can be funded after inception by the revenue generated from the selling of seeds, flowers for Mother’s Day, organic vegetables, and herbs.
+A greenhouse can grow and produce outside of the normal growing season, so it would be a year-round enterprise.
+This committee has already built a school garden from the ground up; we are now looking to expand the seasonal benefits of a garden to a greenhouse that produces year-round.
+Today’s students are the environmental stewards of the future, and by instilling a love and understanding of the life cycle, we are nurturing a group of environmentally responsible young students who will be the decision-makers of the next generation.”

 A Greenhouse Dedication is what the invite said, little did I know the heart tug that would occur by attending on 9-11-2015.

 At 6:30pm a gathering of parents, teachers, students and guests were thanked for coming by Rayma Nilsson, school VP, followed by brief talks about the Growing Dome, and then Shelly Russell, school Principal, shared with us all about Annie’s Pond.
 Growing Spaces above ground pond took on a whole new meaning after hearing the story of Annie, former student and passed soul who will live on as a central part of Littleton Academys gardening experience.

 I share with you pictures of the night and ” gift ” you with a picture of Annie’s Pond and her poem.